 When meeting other vessels the normal procedure is “port to port”, but in some occasions it could be more efficient to agree on a meeting “starboard to starboard”.
 Make sure that such an agreement not interferes with other traffic ahead or behind you.
 Avoid meeting vessels in the bends of Böttö, Gäveskär and the passage Dynan – Tors Harbour.
-All vessels should keep a nice track on their side of the fairways but not too close to fixed markings always considering weather- and traffic conditions.
+All vessels should keep a nice track on their side of the fairways but not too close to the fairway beacons always considering weather- and traffic conditions.

 Download: Recommended routes in Gothenburg